canyon289/bayesian-model-evaluation/lessonplans/2_DataFormats.md

 with many variables.
 Leave students with understanding of how common data formats will help them create reproducible experiments and share results with others

+* Introduce MCMC basics
 * Introduce xarray, InferenceData and NetCDF
 * Show basic functionality like indexing and filtering
 * Explain relation to InferenceData and NetCDF
 * Leave students with understanding of why this dataformat was chosen

 ## Activities
-### Instructor Do: Xarray, InferenceData, and NetCDF introduction (5 minutes)
-* Start with pandas and explain how xarray allows for more dimensions than just 2
-* From Xarray explain how xarray doesn't allow for groups, hence the az.InferenceData wrapper
-* Lastly talk about how python objects are stored in memory, and that netcdf to InferenceData is like sql to pandas

-### Instructor Do: Demo functionality Xarray, InferenceData, and NetCDF (10 minutes)
+### Instructor Do: MCMC basics (25 minutes)
+* Explain basic MCMC theory
+* Discuss chains, samples, and draws in theory and how they relate to data structures
+* Demononstrate how Single Variable Single Chain and how that fits into numpy array
+* Demonstrate Single Variable Multiple chain and how that fits into pandas dataframe
+* Explain that typical MCMC is done with multiple variables and multiple chains which is why xarray is useful
-Show students how to
+* Demonstrate how to work with xarray
-* Manually instantiate xarray dataarray and dataset
     * Selecting xarray data with dimensions
     * Selecting xarray data with coordinates
     * Loading inferencedata from ArviZ
-* Getting Xarray dataset from inferencedata
+* Show how InferenceData is used to maintain references to multiple xarray objects
-* Generating InferenceData from model fit
+* Demonstrate how InferenceData can be generated from model fit
+* Explain how NetCDF can be used to persist ArviZ Inference data objects to disk.

 Emphasize that xarray has a wide array of functionality and is useful in many contexts.
 In ArviZ however we only use a subset of the functionality although